zxc916684603/ecs/intl.en-US/User Guide/Limits.md

 When using ECS, consider the following:

 -   ECS does not support virtual application installation or subsequent virtualization such as when using VMware.
-Currently, only [../../../../dita-oss-bucket/SP\_2/DNA0011858383/EN-US\_TP\_9553.md\#](../../../../intl.en-US/Product Introduction/Instance/ECS Bare Metal Instance and Super Computing Clusters.md#) supports virtualization.
+Currently, only [ECS Bare Metal Instance and Super Computing Clusters](../../../../intl.en-US/Product Introduction/Instance/ECS Bare Metal Instance and Super Computing Clusters.md#) supports virtualization.
 -   ECS does not support sound card applications.
 -   ECS does not support the installation of external hardware devices such as hardware dongles, USB drives, external hard drives, and  the USB security keys issued by banks.
 -   ECS does not support SNAT and other IP packet address translation services.
 You can achieve this by using an external VPN or proxy.
 -   ECS does not support multicast protocol.
 If multicasting services are required, we recommend that you use unicast point-to-point method.
 -   Currently, Log Service does not support 32-bit Linux ECS instance.
 To know the regions that support Log Service, see [Service endpoint](https://www.alibabacloud.com/help/doc-detail/29008.htm).
-See [../../../../dita-oss-bucket/SP\_7/DNSLS11850791/EN-US\_TP\_13054.md\#](../../../../intl.en-US/User Guide/Logtail collection/Overview.md#) to know the server operating systems that support Log Service.
+See [Overview](../../../../intl.en-US/User Guide/Logtail collection/Overview.md#) to know the server operating systems that support Log Service.

 Besides the preceding limit, the additional limits of ECS are mentioned in the following table.